The online survey

 Can I use my smartphone/tablet to do the online survey?

 Yes.
-The survey has been designed to be compatible with smartphones and tablets.
+The survey is compatible with smartphones and tablets.

 I'm having difficulty accessing the online survey.
 What should I do?